 This post may contain affiliate links, please read my Disclosure policy.

-A blog is the perfect platform for teachers to use their skills and expertise and at the same time make extra money with online education, including passive income.
+A Teacher’s blog is the perfect platform for educators to use their skills and at the same time make extra money with online education, including passive income.

 The largest users of teachers blogs are parents, distance learners and homeschoolers looking for subjects information and help for solving problems.

 According to The National Home Eduction Research Institute, there are about 2.5 million home schooled children in the USA (K-12).
 This represents around 4% of the school-age children and the trend has been growing at 2% to 8% per year.